FrancoisCapon/LoginToASqlite3DatabaseWithoutCredentialsWithAdminer/README.md

 require "./adminer-current.php";
 ```
-### :gear: or Build an admin-4-sqlite3 single-file version
+### :gear: or Build single file version of adminer-4-sqlite3
 This script is used to build a SQLite3 "dedicated" Adminer file:
 * easy installation (a file to copy)
 * respect the philosophy of Adminer